-- 30% Assignments (minimum 2) such as home work, problem solving, literature survey, seminar, term-project, software exercises, etc. - 20% Regularity in the class
+30% - Assignments (minimum 2) such as home work, problem solving, literature survey, seminar, term-project, software exercises, etc.

 - Part A (20 marks) Ten Short answer questions of 2 marks each.
 All questions are compulsory.
 There should be at least two questions from each module and not more than three questions from any module. - Part B (80 Marks) Candidates have to answer one full question out of the two from each module.
 Each question carries 20 marks.